HelenHelene/eportfolio/RMPP/RMPP_Unit04_Seminar.md

 ## Reflections
-This case study deepened my understanding of the delicate balance between supporting legitimate research purposes and safeguarding individuals’ personal data.
-By examining various roles, whether as a records clerk with limited authority or as a data controller with responsibility to determine access, I gained insight into how critical it is to establish clear procedures for granting or denying the release of identifiable information.

-I also learned about the significance of data minimisation, transparency, and aligning with an appropriate lawful basis for processing information, which are essential considerations under the GDPR framework.
-Although GDPR does not directly apply in Hong Kong, similar principles of privacy protection exist under the Personal Data (Privacy) Ordinance (PDPO) (PCPD, 2022).
-The emphasis on informed consent and restricted data sharing ensures that personal data is handled ethically and legally, which is invaluable practice for anyone aspiring to become a Data Protection Officer.
+This case study deepened my understanding of the delicate balance between supporting legitimate research aims and protecting personal data.
+I also grasped how data minimisation, transparency, and establishing a lawful basis for processing anchor the GDPR.
+Similar protections operate under Hong Kong’s Personal Data (Privacy) Ordinance (PDPO) (PCPD, 2022).
+Principles like informed consent and restricted data sharing ensure ethical, lawful handling of personal data, invaluable for any aspiring Data Protection Officer.

-From a career perspective, this case study reinforces the importance of vigilance, legislative awareness, and ethical sensitivity when dealing with personal data, skills that form the backbone of a competent Data Protection Officer in Hong Kong.
-By integrating these lessons into daily operations, one can uphold privacy rights and maintain public trust, even in fast-changing technological and regulatory environments.
+From a career perspective, these revelations underscore the need for vigilance, legislative awareness, and ethical sensitivity.
+Applying these lessons daily fosters privacy, maintains trust, and adapts practice to shifting legal frameworks.

 ### References
 Office of the Privacy Commissioner for Personal Data (PCPD) (2022) The Ordinance: Personal Data (Privacy) Ordinance (Cap.
 486).
 Government of the Hong Kong Special Administrative Region.
 Available from: https://www.pcpd.org.hk/english/data_privacy_law/ordinance_at_a_Glance/ordinance.html [Accessed 2 March 2025].